 Bonding claims for fathers are still significantly lower than bonding claims for mothers.
 Very few PFL claims are made for foster care and adoption.

-The family leave is growing, but still in it’s infancy.
+Use of the family leave program is growing, but is still in it’s infancy.

 Family caregiving leave, sometimes called kincare, which extends to a wide range of relationships, has still low use rates relative to the others – temporary disability and bonding.
 Yet there is plenty of need as demonstrated by organizations particularly concerned about caregiving for our aging demographic.